Once Bitten, Twice Shy

 He stopped.
 If he ever found out Scorpius wasn't with Rose because she wasn't a pureblood… Well, Lorcan would surely have to kill him.

-With a large sigh, Lorcan cracked his neck and stretched his limbs.
+With a large sigh, Lorcan rolled a crick out of his neck and stretched his limbs, settling on the green grass of the inner courtyard.
 He was feeling antsy.
 He wished that the weekend would hurry up and arrive.
 He needed something to do.
 Maybe he could go and find Freddie and Roxanne… He'd always been friends with the Weasley twins… Maybe he could cajole them into a lunchtime prank…

 "You're not plotting, are you?"